luquenanoUni/DLCV/2.NN_From_Scratch/Code/README.md

 - A Single fully connected layer architecture with 784 neurons for **binary** classification
 - A Double fully connected layers architecture with 784 and 64 neurons for **binary** classification
-- A Double fully connected layers architecture with 784 and 64 neurons for **multiclass** classification String containing the 'video_file_name'
+- A Double fully connected layers architecture with 784 and 64 neurons for **multiclass** classification
-Integer referring to the 'deltaT' jump between frames in the video sequence